ucdavis/iwfm/IWFM_DLL_wrapper_public/ReadMe.md

 # IWFM-DLL Python Wrapper
 This code repository is the beginnings of a python wrapper for the IWFM-DLL.
 The IWFM-DLL is developed by the California Department of Water Resources' Bay-Delta Office.

 To get started with this codebase, you need to have a windows computer.
 Additionally, you will need an IWFM model to test this IWFM-DLL wrapper.
-Finally, I strongly recommend you read through the first few chapters of the IWFM-DLL docmentation, available here: https://data.cnra.ca.gov/dataset/iwfm-integrated-water-flow-model/resource/6be7a705-5577-4fa0-b02e-d28cabc75c9a?inner_span=True
+Finally, I strongly recommend you read through the first few chapters of the IWFM-DLL documentation, available here: https://data.cnra.ca.gov/dataset/iwfm-integrated-water-flow-model/resource/6be7a705-5577-4fa0-b02e-d28cabc75c9a?inner_span=True

 This codebase was written with C2VSim Fine Grid version 1.01 in mind, which is an IWFM/IDC model.
 C2VSimFG v1.01 can be downloaded at https://data.cnra.ca.gov/dataset/c2vsimfg-version-1-01
 This codebase specifies filepaths as if the C2VSimFG v1.01 is downloaded and ran in folder named "modelRuns" located in the same directory as DLL_shortcuts.py.